sidharth74659/POC/slides.md

 All with a simple drag-and-drop interface, with ready to use integrations.
 And, if ever needed, can be self-hosted or on cloud, can be integrated within other applications, build custom nodes, etc.

+You can pretty much build everything we covered so far, through this.
+Be it, [RAG](https://n8n.io/workflows/4400-build-a-pdf-document-rag-system-with-mistral-ocr-qdrant-and-gemini-ai/), Vision AI, MCPs, etc.
 <br>

 Applications that offer such are: